 What services do the Mandometer Clinics/AB Mando offer?

 Mando Group AB is a private healthcare company that provides healthcare service through the Mandometer Clinics.
 We are engaged in healthcare development, technological development and research.
 We also provide preventive care; delivering lectures and running education seminars.

 Where are we?

-We have four clinics in Sweden; including three in Stockholm (one at the Karolinska University Hospital in Huddinge, at Sophiahemmet and one at Danderyd’s Hospital) and another clinic in Alingsås.
+We have five clinics in Sweden; including four in Stockholm ( at the Karolinska University Hospital in Huddinge, at Sophiahemmet, at Danderyd’s Hospital and at Hötorget) and another clinic in Alingsås.

 We also provide treatment for overweight and obesity at our Mandolean Clinics.

 Learn more about the Mando Group >

 The Mandometer Clinic at the Karolinska University Hospital in Huddinge and at Sophiahemmet are open 24 hours a day, 365 day per year.

 Staff and expertise

 All staff involved in patient care at the Mandometer clinics undergo certification in “How to treat anorexia and bulimia” before working independently with patients.
 All staff participate in a structured training program that thoroughly reviews the theory and practice of ethics, causes, risk factors, starvation relation psychiatry, psychiatric comorbidity, medication use, learning theory, behavioural therapy, clinical overview and comparisons between Mandometer treatment and traditional eating disorder treatment.

 A well functioning organisation require strong leadership.
 Mando Group AB invests a great deal of time and energy into developing the leaders of the company.
 Clinical managers participate in weekly management meeting, with the aim of continual improvement.

 Number of beds occupied